stefguler/My-Weather-App/README.md

 # My-Weather-App
-weather check ap: Check the weather by specific city name as input
+weather app: Check the weather by specific city name as input
 <br>
 using https://openweathermap.org/current API